Strawberry Fields Forever

 Lennon viewed "Strawberry Fields Forever" as his finest work with the Beatles.
 After Lennon's murder in New York City, a section of Central Park was named after the song.
 In 1996, the discarded first version of the song was issued on the outtakes compilation Anthology 2; in 2006, a new version was created for the remix album Love.
 Artists who have covered the song include Richie Havens, Todd Rundgren, Peter Gabriel, Ben Harper, and Los Fabulosos Cadillacs featuring Debbie Harry.
 In 1990, a version by the Madchester group Candy Flip became a top-ten hit in the UK and Ireland.
+The song was ranked number 7 on Rolling Stone's updated 2021 list of "The 500 Greatest Songs of All Time".